jbatnozic/N.E.W.-40.000/Codices/Necrons.md

 #### > SPECIAL RULES:
 - \[Standard Core traits] **Resurrection Protocols**, **Command Protocols**, **Living Metal**, **Cold Hard Logic**, **Dynastic Ability**
-- **Dispersion Shield (only if equipped):** The bearer has a 6+ invulnerable save.
-In addition, add 1 to all saving throws made for the bearer.
+- **Dispersion Shield (only if equipped):** The bearer has a 5+ invulnerable save.
+During the Fight phase, it also receives +1 to all saving throws against melee attacks while it fights in the Defensive stance.

 #### > OPTIONS:
 - Any number of models in the unit can each have their Warscythe replaced with a Hyperphase sword and Dispersion shield.